'We want to give them hope': Community rallies to get gifts for kids after murder-suicide

 LAKELAND, Fla. — It was a tragedy that no one expected to happen the day before Christmas.
 Three adults were shot and killed in a double murder-suicide in Lakeland.

-"We went from a very happy evening with our family and then come home and see that this has happened to one of our neighbors," Mary Elroy said.
+"We went from a very happy evening with our family and then come home and see that this has happened to one of our neighbors," Mary LeRoy said.

 Police removed four children from the home after gunshots shocked a quiet neighborhood.

-"For the rest of their lives that's what Christmas is going to mean to them," Elroy said.
+"For the rest of their lives that's what Christmas is going to mean to them," LeRoy said.

 Now, the Lakeland community is trying to give them hope again.
 William Dunn owns his own organization called Fishing With Kids Inc., where he helps children who are struggling to live.
 He immediately posted to Facebook to get Christmas gifts for the children.